Calmcat1/calmcat1/README.md

 </html>

 # Hi there 👋
-## Im a fullstack Developer!
+## Im an AI/Automation Enthusiast!

 - 🔭 I’m currently working on ...
-Leveling up my Web development Skills
+Leveling up my Machine Learning skills
-- 🌱 I’m currently learning ...DSA/python/ CSS/JS/HTML/React.js/tailwind.css/bootstrap/node.js
+- 🌱 I’m currently learning ...python/Pandas/numPy/matplotlib
-- 🌱 i'm also designing some websites!
+- 🌱 i'm also looking at trends in the manufacturing field
+-  I also have some basic level of web-development skill

 ## Stats